ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 ### Step 3: Reach out to Portworx and IBM
 {: #px-support}

-If you went through the troubleshooting guide and you still cannot find an issue for why the installation failed, reach out to the Portworx and IBM team.
-{: shortdesc}

-Post a question in the `portworx-on-iks` channel in the [{{site.data.keyword.containerlong_notm}} Slack](https://ibm-cloud-success.slack.com/){: external}.
-Make sure to include the cluster ID and the steps that you took to verify your installation.
-Log in to Slack by using your IBM ID.
-If you do not use an IBM ID for your {{site.data.keyword.cloud_notm}} account, [request an invitation to this Slack](https://cloud.ibm.com/kubernetes/slack){: external}.
+If you run into an issue with using Portworx, you can open an issue in the [Portworx Service Portal](https://portworx.atlassian.net/servicedesk/customer/portal/2){: external}.
+You can also submit a request by sending an e-mail to `support@portworx.com`.
+If you do not have an account on the Portworx Service Portal, send an e-mail to `support@portworx.com`.

 ## Feedback, questions, and support
 {: #getting_help_storage}